 The following are examples of applicable linguistics courses.
 Japanese Linguistics coursework offered in the Department: JAPAN 440, Japanese Linguistics; JAPAN 443, Topics in Japanese Sociolinguistics; ASIAN 503, Seminar in Asian Linguistics (changing topics course, can be repeated for credit); JAPAN 540, Seminar in Japanese Linguistics (changing topics course, can be repeated for credit); ASIAN 510/518, Teaching Methodology for Asian Languages; ASIAN 600, Independent Study or Research.
 Some examples of coursework offered in other departments: ENGL 432 (5) Sociolinguistics; ENGL 471 (5) The Composition Process; ENGL 478 (5) Language and Social Policy; ENGL 479 (5) Lang.
 Variation and Social Policy in North America; ENGL 560 (5) Nature of Language; ENGL 561 (5) Stylistics; ENGL 562 (5) Introduction to Discourse Analysis; ENGL 563 (5) Comparative Grammars; ENGL 564 (5) Current Rhetorical Theory; ENGL 569 (5) Topics in Language and Rhetoric; ENGL 571 (5) Colloquium: Theory and Practice of TESOL; ENGL 574 (5) Research Methods in Second Language Acquisition; ENGL 576 (5) Testing and Evaluation in English as a Second Language; ENGL 578 (5) TESOL Colloquium; ANTH 464 Language Politics and Cultural Identity; ANTH 553 Analysis of Linguistic Structures; LING 400 Survey of Linguistic Method and Theory; LING 402 Survey of the History of Linguistics; LING 420 Quantitative methods for Linguists; LING 432/ANTH 432 Sociolinguistics I; LING 433/Anth 464 (3) Language Policy and Cultural Identity; LING 433/ANTH 464 Language Politics and Cultural Identity; LING 434/ANTH 433 Sociolinguistics II; LING 444 Philosophy of Language-Pragmatics; LING 447 Psychology of Language II; LING 447/Psych 457 (4) Language Development; LING 450 Introduction to Linguistic Phonetics; LING 451,452, 453 Phonology I, II, III; LING 457 Language Development; LING 458/ANTH 450 Language and Gender; LING 461, 462, 463 Syntax I, II, III; LING 480 Topics in Linguistics; LING 550, 551, 552 Advanced Phonology; LING 561, 562, 563 Advanced Syntax; SLAV 425 Ways of Meaning: Universal and Culture Specific Aspects of Language; SLAV 426 Ways of Feeling: Expressions of Emotions Across Languages and Cultures

 In addition, he/she works towards fulfilling a second additional language requirement, as established in the language plan.
 The student should select his course work such that he/she acquires a solid foundation in the field and builds expertise in an area of specialization, as well as prepares for the field exams.
-The four fields represent areas of specialization but also span the broader range of the program area.
+The three fields represent areas of specialization but also span the broader range of the program area.
 The purpose is to assure that the student develops into a broadly versatile scholar.
 In order to maintain this broad range, linguistics students should have at least one field in literature, and literature students should have at least one field in language.
 Each field is supervised by a faculty member; one of the fields can be taken outside the department.
 Fields must be approved by the student's academic advisor.

 Possible fields include areas within Japanese linguistics and applied linguistics (such as discourse analysis, second language acquisition, syntax, sociolinguistics, etc.) and literature.
 Each field exam normally consists of an academic paper, which students develop from work done in courses or independent study.